-We showed that at least $2n/5$ (which is achieved for $n=5$) orthoconvex curves with at most one inner corner and $2n/7$ curves with at most two inner corners are required to cover an $n\times n$ grid.
-We leave it as an open problem to figure out what happens when there are more inner corners.
-Next we looked at covering by non-congruent curves, where we were able to apply results and ideas from incidence geometry.
+We showed that at least $2n/5$ (which is achieved for $n=5$) orthoconvex curves with at most one inner corner and $2n/7$ curves with at most two inner corners are required to cover an $n\times n$ grid. \begin{prob} Is the bound $2n/7$ of Theorem~\ref{thm:2corner} tight?
+Can one improve it? \end{prob} We leave it as an open problem to figure out what happens when there are more inner corners. \begin{prob} What can be said about the minimum number of orthoconvex curves with at most $k$ inner corners, where $k\geq 3$, required to cover an $n\times n$ grid? \end{prob} \remove{ Next we looked at covering by non-congruent curves, where we were able to apply results and ideas from incidence geometry.
 Here we made a conjectural statement on covering by circles of different radii, which came as a consequence of the conjectured bounds on the number of point-circle incidences.
 Finally, we considered covering by ``small'' curves, i.e. curves with a constant number of grid points.
 A key ingredient that was used here was the existence of a tiling of $\mathbb{Z}^2$ by translates of these curves.
 An interesting question that could be asked here is: For which small curves do such tiling exists?
-Note that, existence of such tiling will give us the minimum number of such curves required to cover an $n\times n$ grid.
-Lastly, we mention that in this article we only considered 1-fold covering where every grid point was covered at least once.
+Note that, existence of such tiling will give us the minimum number of such curves required to cover an $n\times n$ grid.} Lastly, we mention that in this article we only considered 1-fold covering where every grid point was covered at least once.
 But, in general, we could ask analogous questions for $r$-fold covering (i.e. we require that every point is covered at least $r$ times) for $r\geq 2$.
 We feel that answering such questions will be equally interesting and challenging.